 Community Needs that the Program Serves:

-The park is inundated with thousands of patrons each weekend which causes a variety of challenges such as: lost and injured hikers, traffic congestion, trail erosion, litter, and misuse of park facilities.
-The SCA members will provide visitors with information about the trails, give suggested routes, manage foot and vehicular traffic, find and aid lost and injured hikers, perform trail repair and maintenance, clean up parking areas and inform patrons of park regulations.
+The park is heavily trafficked on weekends with a diverse group of visitors from the Hudson Valley, New York City and beyond.
+Many are first time hikers and unfamiliar with the terrain, and the rules and regulations of the park.
+This results in a variety of challenges such as: lost and injured hikers, traffic congestion, trail erosion, litter, and misuse of park facilities.
+The SCA member will provide visitors with information about the trails, give suggested routes, manage foot and vehicular traffic, find and aid lost and injured hikers, perform trail repair and maintenance, clean up parking areas, and inform patrons of park regulations.

 AmeriCorps Member Duties and Responsibilities: